ljw1004/csharpspec/csharp/expressions.md

 *  The best indexer of the set of candidate indexers is identified using the overload resolution rules of §7.5.3.
 If a single best indexer cannot be identified, the indexer access is ambiguous, and a binding-time error occurs.
 *  The index expressions of the *argument**-list* are evaluated in order, from left to right.
 The result of processing the indexer access is an expression classified as an indexer access.
 The indexer access expression references the indexer determined in the step above, and has an associated instance expression of `P` and an associated argument list of `A`.

-Depending on the context in which it is used, an indexer access causes invocation of either the *get-accessor* or the *set-accessor* of the indexer.
-If the indexer access is the target of an assignment, the *set-accessor* is invoked to assign a new value (§7.17.1).
-In all other cases, the *get-accessor* is invoked to obtain the current value (§7.1.1).
+Depending on the context in which it is used, an indexer access causes invocation of either the *get_accessor* or the *set_accessor* of the indexer.
+If the indexer access is the target of an assignment, the *set_accessor* is invoked to assign a new value (§7.17.1).
+In all other cases, the *get_accessor* is invoked to obtain the current value (§7.1.1).

 ### This access

-A *this-access* consists of the reserved word `this`.
+A *this_access* consists of the reserved word `this`.

 ```antlr
 this_access